facebookresearch/maws/README.md

 ## Citation

-If you use the SWAG models or if the work is useful in your research, please give us a star and cite:
+If you use our models or if the work is useful in your research, please give us a star and cite:

 ```bibtex
 @inproceedings{singh2023effectiveness,